critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 - *Cut, Copy, Paste, Rename, Zip, Unzip, Delete, Upload, New Folder*: the usual file management commands to apply to the *File Browser*.
 	- There is a white box to the left of each item in the *File Browser*.
 You need to 'check' a box before choosing a command.
 (This does not apply to *Paste*, *New Folder* or *Upload*.)
 	- To copy a folder to/from the EYESY, you will need to zip it first.
 Folders cannot be uploaded or downloaded without zipping first.
 - *File Browser*: There are two root folders: **/sdcard** and **/usbdrive** When operating in **/sdcard** you are editing files on the internal SD card.
 If there is a USB drive connected, it is also possible to edit files there.
-Click the preceeding **/** to select **/sdcard**  or **/usbdrive**.
+Click the preceding **/** to select **/sdcard**  or **/usbdrive**.
 You can edit files in both locations, and move files between the two.
 Remember the EYESY is only running from USB or SD card (check the on screen display to see), so you want to make sure you are editing from the correct location to see results.

 ##### The Code Pane